Last updated: 7 April 2026

 Here is the detail that catches people out: the new prices apply at your next renewal after 1 July 2026.
 If your annual agreement renews in August 2026, you are paying the new rate.
 If your agreement renews in June 2026, you lock in the current rate for another 12 months.

 Audit your current licences.
 Run a licence utilisation review.
 Most businesses have users on plans they do not fully use, or users who need features they do not have.
-Identify where you are over-provisioned and where you are under-protected.
 Your IT provider should be able to run this audit for you.

 Check your add-on spend.
-With Defender, Intune features, and potentially Purview moving into core licences, review whether you are paying for standalone add-ons that will become redundant.
-This is where the pricing increase can actually work in your favour if managed properly.
+With Defender, Intune features, and Purview moving into core licences, review whether you are paying for standalone add-ons that will become redundant.

 Consider the new E3 Security bundle.
 If you are currently on E3 and considering E5, wait for the Security + Intune bundle pricing to be confirmed.
 It may deliver the security features you need at a fraction of the E5 cost.

 Microsoft has announced USD increases of $1.00 to $3.00 per user per month depending on the plan, representing increases of 5 to 17 per cent.
-Australian dollar pricing has not yet been published and will reflect Microsoft’s regional pricing model rather than a direct currency conversion.
+Australian dollar pricing has not yet been published and will reflect Microsoft’s regional pricing model.
+Business Premium and Office 365 E1 pricing is not changing.
 We will update this page when confirmed AUD rates are available.
-Business Premium and Office 365 E1 pricing is not changing.

 For most Perth SMBs, Microsoft 365 Business Premium is the best value plan.
-It includes Intune device management, Defender for Office 365, Conditional Access, and Azure Information Protection, capabilities that would cost significantly more as add-ons.
-With the July 2026 pricing changes, the gap between Business Standard ($14) and Business Premium ($22) narrows further.
+It includes Intune device management, Defender for Office 365, Conditional Access, and Azure Information Protection — capabilities that would cost significantly more as add-ons.
+With the July 2026 pricing changes, the gap between Business Standard ($14) and Business Premium ($22) makes Business Premium even more compelling.

 Microsoft is introducing a Security + Intune bundle as an add-on for Microsoft 365 E3 customers.
 It combines Defender for Endpoint, Defender for Office 365, Purview Information Protection, and Intune endpoint management.
 This gives E3 customers access to enterprise-grade security without upgrading to E5.
-Pricing is expected to be confirmed before July 2026.
+Pricing is expected to be confirmed before July 2026, with analysts estimating $12–$15 per user per month.

 Microsoft Purview is a data governance and compliance platform that handles data classification, information protection, and compliance policy enforcement.
 It is particularly important for businesses in legal, healthcare, and finance that handle sensitive client data.
-With the July 2026 changes, Purview capabilities are being bundled into new E3 add-on packages and E5 licences, making it more accessible than before.
+With the July 2026 changes, Purview capabilities are being bundled into new E3 add-on packages and E5 licences.

-A managed IT services provider like Epic IT can audit your current licence usage, identify cost savings from redundant add-ons, recommend the right plan for each user, and manage renewals strategically.
-As a Microsoft Solutions Partner, we help Perth businesses optimise their Microsoft 365 investment and ensure new security features are properly configured.
+A managed IT services provider can audit your current licence usage, identify cost savings from redundant add-ons, recommend the right plan for each user, and manage renewals strategically.
+As a Microsoft Solutions Partner, Epic IT helps Perth businesses optimise their Microsoft 365 investment and ensure new security features are properly configured — not just provisioned.